Pure Earth

-Pollution: Largest Environmental Cause of Death In The World Today

-In 2017, Pure Earth President Richard Fuller and Dr. Philip Landrigan, serving as co-chairs of the Lancet Commission on Pollution and Health, issued an open letter, and presided over the release of the landmark report from the Commission, which confirmed that pollution is the largest environmental cause of disease and premature death in the world today—causing 3x more deaths than HIV/AIDS, TB and malaria combined, and 15x more deaths than wars and all forms of violence.

-The report's findings made headlines around the world.
-The Washington Post's editorial concluded that "The Lancet study should remind leaders in the United States and elsewhere that, though there are costs associated with restricting pollution, countries also incur costs by failing to do so."
-Fareed Zakaria issued a passionate commentary about pollution's deadly global impact.

-The Lancet Commission on Pollution and Health is an initiative of The Lancet, the Global Alliance on Health and Pollution (for which Pure Earth serves as Secretariat), and the Icahn School of Medicine at Mount Sinai, with additional coordination and input from United Nations Environment, United Nations Industrial Development Organization (UNIDO), and the World Bank.

 Toxic Sites Identification Program

 Pure Earth's Toxic Site Identification Program (TSIP) works to identify and screen contaminated sites in low- and middle-income countries where public health is at risk.
 Pure Earth has trained more than 400 toxic sites investigators around the world to find, map and assess polluted sites that pose health risks in their communities.
 To date, TSIP investigators have identified more than 3,100 sites in over 50 countries.
 These sites alone represent a potential health risk to more than 80 million poor people.

 The data collected by TSIP investigators is entered into Pure Earth's database of polluted sites, the largest database of its kind.
 This information is made accessible to governments so that they can formulate plans to prioritize action on pollution that poses the most risk to populations.

-The public can view the data at pollution.org

 The Global Alliance on Health and Pollution

 In July 2012, Pure Earth convened a third meeting of world leaders and experts on pollution at the Rockefeller Foundation's Bellagio Center in Italy.
 The Global Alliance on Health and Pollution (GAPH) was formed that year by Pure Earth, the World Bank, UNEP, UNDP, UNIDO, Asian Development Bank, the European Commission, Ministries of Environment and Health of many low- and middle-income countries to address pollution and health at scale.
 Blacksmith serves as Secretariat for the GAHP.
 Blacksmith began coordinating an international effort to create a global alliance in 2008.
 The effort was formerly called the Health and Pollution Fund.